We will be happy to answer your questions

 We provide support in obtaining the relevant FSA authorisations, but also in servicing the client-small payment institution after entry in the register of payment service providers.
 The firm also deals with the development and implementation of internal procedures in accordance with the provisions of the AML and Terrorist Financing Law (AML), or the creation of internal documentation such as risk management and internal control systems.

 In view of the dynamic legislative changes in Poland and the European Union, we offer monitoring of changes in legislation and suggestions for implementing appropriate solutions or adapting existing processes.
 We also provide other compliance services, overseeing the compliance of internal procedures and documentation, which allows clients to adapt to changes in advance and maintain high efficiency of the services provided.
-Our client can rest assured that their company complies with all regulatory requirements and that their business is conducted in accordance with the applicable regulations.
+Our client can rest assured that their company complies with all regulatory requirements and that their business is conducted in compliance with the applicable regulations.

 • Ongoing advice